 - then going through GSA's due diligence and negotiation process.

-Notice no mention about GSA Applications. why?
+Notice no mention about GSA Applications.
+Why?
 They don't exist.
-Obtaining a GSA contract is more akin to a federal proposal process than, say, a bank or mortgage application.
+Obtaining a GSA contract is more akin to developing a comprehensive federal proposal process than, say, a bank or mortgage application.

 The myth about GSA Applications